LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAValidateGoogleAuthCode-put-">MFA Validate Google Auth Code (PUT)</h4>
  This API is used to login via Multi-factor-authentication by passing the google authenticator code.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/google-authenticator/mfa-validate-google-auth-code/)

 ```java